Check back for updates!

 For submissions to be accepted in the Apps category, the content must be publicly accessible.

-Entries are limited to one per person.
+Entries are limited to one per person or group.

 You do not have to be present to win, but you do have to be present to collect a prize.